tballison/commoncrawl-fetcher-lite/README.md

 ## Steps
 ### Specify What is Wanted
 1. The user collects URLs for crawl indices in a text file -- one file per line.
-See an [example crawls.txt file](examples/crawls.txt).
+See the [CommonCrawl blog](https://commoncrawl.org/connect/blog/) for these index URL lists per crawl, and [example crawls.txt file](examples/crawls.txt) for an example input file for this fetcher.
-2. At a minimum, the user defines a few parameters in a JSON file (`config.json`, for example).
+1. At a minimum, the user defines a few parameters in a JSON file (`config.json`, for example).

-In the following, we have given an example for extracting all files identified as `mp4` files.
+In the following, we have given a minimal example for extracting all files identified as `mp4` files.

 The `indexPathsFile` is the file described in step 1.
 The `recordSelector` tells the fetcher which records to process.
 The following requires that the URL have a status of `200`